cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/local/local_hello_world_example.md

 +++
 blueprint_name = "blueprint.yaml"
-deployment_name = "Deploy your first blueprint installing a local web-server and publish a web page"
+deployment_name = "Deploy your first blueprint to install a local web server and publish a web page"

-title = "Level 1: Hello-World"
+title = "Level 1: Hello World"
 description = "Deploy your first blueprint installing a local web-server and publish a web page"

 weight = 10